A-level English Literature

 Studying Literature can be challenging but it is also immensely rewarding.
 We hope that it will not only provide students with a widely respected A-level, but will be an enjoyable experience that enriches their minds.
 This subject combines well with others such as Psychology, Law, Sociology, History, Media and Business.

-Although other possibilities may be considered, this course is best suited to students with B grades in English and English Literature at GCSE (or equivalent).
+Although other possibilities may be considered, this course is best suited to students with grade 5/6 in English and English Literature at GCSE (or equivalent).
 In addition, students need to enjoy reading, writing and sharing ideas.
 Because there are often no clear conclusions in discussions about Literature, students need to approach the subject with an inquiring mind.

 The specification we follow is AQA English Literature B. In accordance with College policy, ALL students will be entered for AS, regardless of whether or not they intend to follow the course for the full two years.